 Thank you for an excellent web site.
 I read it every day.
 I have a question regarding traveling with my handgun.
 Living in Ohio, a reasonably free state these days, I occasionally have to travel by car to one of the totalitarian states.
 States such as New York, New Jersey, Illinois, and Maryland.
 I of course prefer to carry my handgun and have CCW licenses to carry in all the surrounding free states on the way.
 However, as my need to enter these other states, would potentially land me in jail if I brought my weapon, I must make my whole trip unarmed.
 Are there gun storage options?

 Other than burying my gun just outside the state line of one of these totalitarian regimes, do you or your readers have any suggestions?
 I have considered contacting gun retailers near, but outside the borders.
 Perhaps asking them to store my gun while I am in the hostile territories.
 But this may have many complications, including entry at many points depending on my destination and scheduling.

 Thanks again, – Checkpoint Charlie

 A far better alternative to all of the foregoing is developing friendships.
 Using some networking, you can develop a personal “hospitality database” of trustworthy pro-gun people who live in or near state lines or national border cities.
 Ideally, this would be with like-minded folks who have some extra gun vault space.
-The quid pro quo could be just the promise of a place for that family to stay while on vacation, or taking turns at cooperative housesitting, or a place to safely park their car (if you live near a major airport or a cruise ship harbor,) or perhaps even the promise of mutual “Plan B” bugout locations, in the event of a disaster.
+The quid pro quo could be just the promise of a place for that family to stay while on vacation.
+Taking turns at cooperative housesitting, A place to safely park their car (if you live near a major airport or a cruise ship harbor.)
+Perhaps even the promise of mutual “Plan B” bugout locations, in the event of a disaster.
 Think outside the box and do some networking.
 Some of the friendships that you develop could be mutually rewarding in many ways.

 Perhaps some readers would like to chime in on this.